The Manage Campaigns page uses the same filters as the Dashboard page to offer more detailed information about campaigns.

-- A green toggle indicates that the campaign is active.
+A green toggle indicates that the campaign is active on the network.

-- A gray toggle indicates that the campaign is inactive.
+A gray toggle indicates that the campaign is inactive on the network.

-Shows the current status of the Fire & Forget™ settings
+Shows the current status of the Fire & Forget® settings

 Displays the name of each campaign.

-- If a CPC is displaying revenue that is not finalized, the campaign will show a red dollar sign icon:
+If a CPC Feed campaign is displaying revenue that is not finalized, the campaign will show a red dollar sign icon:

 The daily amount allotted for the campaign.

 The number of clicks the campaign currently has.
-This value only represents Maximus’s clicks and is likely not identical to the value the network shows.
-However, these totals are more than likely within 10% of each other.
+This value only represents Maximus’s clicks.
+Maximus clicks are real time while reported clicks from the network are delayed.
+Once the day finalizes,these totals are more than likely within 10% of each other.
 This is because Maximus filters clicks that come from bots, test clicks, and crawlers.